European Alliance for Freedom

-The European Alliance for Freedom (EAF) was a right-wing to far-right Eurosceptic European political party founded 2010 and recognised by the European Parliament in 2011.
+The European Alliance for Freedom (EAF) was a right-wing to far-right Eurosceptic European political party founded in 2010 and recognised by the European Parliament in 2011.
 In 2016, it did not seek registration as a European party with the new Authority for European Political Parties and European Political Foundations and was dissolved.

 Unlike in most European parties, the members of the Alliance were not national parties but individuals.
 The head office of the Alliance was in Brussels, Belgium, and its registered office was in Birkirkara, Malta.
 Franz Obermayr, from Austria, was the president of the organisation starting in November 2012, succeeding founding chairman Godfrey Bloom from the United Kingdom.
 His vice-presidents were the Belgian Philip Claeys and the French Marine Le Pen.
 The secretary-general was Sharon Ellul-Bonici from Malta.

 The EAF was awarded a grant by European Parliament for 2011 of, at most, €372,753.
 In 2012, the EP's maximal grant dropped to €360,455.
 The party's affiliated European political foundation was the European Foundation for Freedom.